Postdoctoral Fellow, Paleoecology

-1) Roopnarine, P.D., and Dineen, A.A., in press.
+1) Roopnarine, P.D., and Dineen, A.A., 2018.
 Coral Reefs in Crisis: The reliability of deep-time food web reconstructions as analogs for the present, in Tyler, C. and Schneider, C. (eds.)
 Marine Conservation Paleobiology.
-New York, NY: Springer, 1-33.
+New York, NY: Springer, p.
+105-141.

 2) Dineen, A.A., Fraiser, M.L., and Tong, J., 2015.
 Low functional evenness in a post-extinction Anisian (Middle Triassic) paleocommunity: A case study of the Leidapo Member (Qingyan Formation), south China.
 Global and Planetary Change, v.
 133, p.
 79-86.

 3) Dineen, A.A, Fraiser, M.L, and Sheehan, P.M, 2014.
 Quantifying functional diversity in pre- and post extinction paleocommunities: A test of ecological restructuring after the end-Permian mass extinction.
 Earth-Science Reviews, v.
 136, p.
 339-349.